Operank/Operank-Scheduling/README.md

 The code can now be edited, with changes being reflected immediately.

+## Additional Assets
+Some hospital-specific assets are needed for the program to run, including the surgeon schedules and some patients.

+An example of all these assets can be found in the [following link](https://drive.google.com/file/d/1MYzh3KfzBntz8F8Gp7heoMNBkF-xx4bU/view?usp=sharing).

 ## 🚨 Tests

 The package also contains unit tests for some of the functionality of the system.
 All tests needs to pass.

+# Open Source Compliance

+A list of all dependencies and their licenses are given in the file `THIRDPARTYLICENSES`.